ryan4yin/video2chars/README.md

 >p.s. if it's a bit slow, turn down the width and fps, to speed up the conversion.

-check `video2chars --help` for more information.
+Check `video2chars --help` for more information.

 ## Demonstration